 - Cook for 30 to 40 minutes until the liquid has reduced and the onions have caramelised.

-- Allow to cool, removed the corainder roots, then store in a sealed jar in the fridge.
+- Allow to cool, remove the corainder roots, then store in a sealed jar in the fridge.
 The onions will keep for a week.